Skunk Removal Services in:

 Skunks start looking for winter dens around mid-autumn, which they will use until they emerge in late February/early March.
 Breeding females will continue to use the den to raise their kits until mid-July.

-Skunks are an irritating pest not only because they will dig in your garden and make dens in your shed but also because of their awful (but effective) defence system.
+Skunks are an irritating pest not only because they will dig in your garden and make dens in your shed, but also because of their awful (but effective) defense system.
 If you have a skunk living on your property, Hawkeye has the tools to quickly, humanely, and permanently remove the animal.

 Getting Rid of Skunks in the Toronto Area